-Read on to find a cheat sheet to help you find the right pricing strategy for your business.
+The key is to be data-driven and agile.
+Read on to discover the different types of business pricing strategies and a ‘cheat sheet’ to help you find the right pricing strategy for your business.

 What is a pricing strategy?

 A pricing strategy is a method of finding the optimum pricing for your products or services, which can ultimately help your cash flow.
 The best strategies are built around:

 - market conditions

 - costs to produce or buy raw products

 The most effective pricing strategy for your business depends on your business model.

 There are many types of pricing strategies.
 Here we list the main examples: